Old Down Manor wedding in the stunning Bristol countryside.

 The day began at Becky’s parent’s home in Portishead, I admired the beautiful high ceilings, sweeping wooden staircase and enormous windows as I set up and waited for Becky, her Mum and her bridesmaids to arrive back from having their hair done at the salon.
-My Associate Photographer Claire was with Ollie getting ready at their home a short distance away.
 As Becky arrived back to continue getting ready she was sporting some unusual headwear… the hairdresser had meticulously finished Becky’s hair and attached her veil on quite a blustery day, so had also added a quite striking giant white plastic bag over Becky’s head to keep everything in place, which did a brilliant job keeping out the wind and rain.

 Becky and her Bridesmaids began getting ready, and once we’d been safely inside the house for a while, I suggested it might be time to remove the plastic bag headdress so we could see Becky’s stunning hair and veil, we weren’t disappointed!
 We did have a bit of a giggle about the ingenious plastic bag idea first though!